 Classroom instruction takes place four days a week with Thursdays reserved for field trips, an integral part of the 2352 class.
 Two trips include overnight stays: we spend two days in Weimar, the second of which includes a visit to Buchenwald concentration camp, and four action-packed days in Berlin.
 Closer to home, we also visit the medieval town of Meissen, just along the Elbe from Dresden, and then we follow that up a week later by going to the walled city of Freiberg, a trip which includes a visit to a silver mine.
 We ride a steam train to the baroque hunting palace in Moritzburg, and the week after that take in the largest fortification in Europe in Königstein, in the heart of the spectacular countryside known as Saxon Switzerland, which we reach by steamer along the Elbe.
 Our final trip is to the fascinating town of Görlitz/Zgorzelec, which straddles the German-Polish border and gives us opportunity to see, (if only for a couple of hours!), another country.

-The program is well positioned to bounce back after the upheavals of the last three years, not least because of the support of the Max Kade Foundation, which has provided generous financial assistance to students for every year that the Program has been operating.
-There are also numerous grants and stipends available to students participating in the Program, information about which is made available at the orientation sessions which we hold during fall semester.
+The program is supported by the Max Kade Foundation, which has provided generous financial assistance to each student for every year that the Program has been operating.
+There are also numerous grants and stipends available to students participating in this summer program, information about which is made available at the orientation sessions which we hold during the autumn semester.
 The application deadline for the Program is February 1.

 Dr. Andy Spencer